trawick/ct-httpd/stages.md

 ### Support for off-line auditing of SCTs received by the proxy from servers

 * httpd processes queue the server certificate chain and SCTs in a file called audit\_\<PID\>.tmp in the CTAuditStorage directory.
 These are flushed and renamed to audit\_\<PID\>.out when the child process exits (MaxConnectionsPerChild, load subsides, restart, stop).
-* The individual files for audit, specific t one httpd child process, will not have duplicates (i.e., multiple occurrences of the exact same server certificate/chain and set of SCTs), though there can be duplicates among multiple files.
+* The individual files for audit, specific to one httpd child process, will not have duplicates (i.e., multiple occurrences of the exact same server certificate/chain and set of SCTs), though there can be duplicates among files for different httpd child processes.
 * The off-line audit procedure should move the .out files elsewhere and audit the contents.
-These .out files will grow nbounded for the life of the server!
+These .out files will grow unbounded for the life of the server if the set of unique server certificates + SCTs is unbounded.
 * No provision is made for unbounded storage growth due to unbounded numbers of backend servers or unbounded numbers of child processes (each with its own .out file).
 * The file contains a series of elements for each server: SERVER_START (0x0001), certificate data (leaf first followed by any intermediate certificates), and SCT data.
-* Each certificate is represented by CERT_START (0x0002) and two-byte length followed by the certificate in DER.
+* Each certificate is represented by CERT_START (0x0002) and three-byte length followed by the certificate in DER.
 * Each SCT is represented by SCT_START (0x0003) and two-byte length followed by the SCT.

 ### Support for logging what happened